 On Dec.
 12, 1979, Claude Ruel became the Canadiens’ head coach, replacing Bernie Geoffrion, who had recently resigned.
 This was his second stint behind the bench in Montreal.
 He was replaced with Bob Berry following the 1980-81 season.

-The New York Islanders named head coach Mike Milbury as their new general manager, on Dec.
+The New York Islanders named head coach Mike Milbury as their new general manager on Dec.
 12, 1995.
-He replaced Don Maloney, who had been fired 10 days earlier.
+He replaced Don Maloney, who was fired 10 days earlier.

-Andrei Vasilevskiy made history, on Dec.
+Andrei Vasilevskiy made history on Dec.
 12, 2017, in the Tampa Bay Lightning’ 3-0 victory at the St. Louis Blues.
 He became the sixth goaltender in league history to win 20 games in just his first 25 appearances of the season.
 He finished the 2017-18 season with 44 wins, tying him with the Jets’ Connor Hellebuyck for the most in the league.
-He finished third in Vezina Trophy voting, given each season to the NHL’s top goaltender, behind Pekka Rinne of the Predators and Hellebuyck.
+He finished third in Vezina Trophy voting behind Pekka Rinne of the Predators and Hellebuyck.